 Research Associate Professor

-Apoptosis and cell death; Autoimmunity; Bioinformatics; Cancer Treatment and Prevention; Cell Cycle; Clinical and Laboratory Immunology-Allergy and Immunology; Endocrinology; Gene Expression; Gene therapy; Genomics and proteomics; Image Analysis; Immunoassays; Immunogenicity; Immunology; Molecular and Cellular Biology; Molecular genetics; Regulation of metabolism; Signal Transduction; Transcription and Translation
+Apoptosis and cell death; Autoimmunity; Bioinformatics; Cancer Treatment and Prevention; Cell Cycle; Clinical and Laboratory Immunology-Allergy and Immunology; Endocrinology; Gene Expression; Gene Therapy; Genomics and proteomics; Image Analysis; Immunoassays; Immunogenicity; Immunology; Metabolism; Molecular and Cellular Biology; Molecular genetics; Signal Transduction; Transcription and Translation

 I am the administrator for flow cytometry in the Confocal Microscopy and Flow Cytometry Core Facility that serves investigators throughout the university.
 In that role, I oversee the use of the LSRFortessa and the FACSCelesta analytical flow cytometers, providing instruction on their use and the analysis of acquired data and serving as a consultant on the design and interpretation of experiments.
 I also operate the FACSFusion cell sorter, providing sterile live cell sorting.
 In addition, I operate and provide assistance to users on the application of cytometric bead array analysis on the FACSArray, as well as Elispot analysis using the Zeiss KS-ELISPOT microscope.